Pasture Seed Mixes for New Zealand Farming Systems

 Ensure soil pH and phosphorus levels are adequate for clover performance

-Multi Species Mixes
+Multi Species Mix Blends

 Our Multi Species Mixes are custom designed to your requirements to help improve pasture resilience and soil health by combining Multi Species.
 These mixes help promote deeper rooting, improved nutrient cycling and more consistent growth across variable conditions.